A Conversation with Mike Norland, Senior Director of Demand Generation at Hired

 Thank you for joining us, everyone, and we’ll catch you next time.

 Saying Thnks can help you incorporate empathy in your marketing initiatives.
 Within seconds, users can send gestures of appreciation with professional connections by searching for an expression, creating a customized note, and sharing it via SMS or email.
-To learn more, book a demo!
+Interested in learning more?
+Sign up for a demo, or click here to learn more about expressing gratitude in business!